 Local art resists this homogenization.
 It's rooted in place, reflecting the landscapes, histories, and communities from which it emerges.
-Street murals in Bogotá, Colombia, aren't just colorful backdrops are vibrant expressions of political resistance, cultural pride, and urban storytelling.
+Street murals in Bogotá, Colombia are vibrant expressions of political resistance, cultural pride, and urban storytelling.
 In Detroit, artists have transformed abandoned buildings into canvases, reclaiming public spaces and challenging narratives of decay with bold declarations of resilience.